Antun History, Family Crest & Coats of Arms

-England in the great wave of migration from Normandy following the Norman Conquest in 1066.
-It is based on the Latin family name Antonius, which is of unknown etymology.
+Antun is one of the names carried to England in the great wave of migration from Normandy following the Norman Conquest in 1066.
+It is based on the Latin family name Antonius, which means "inestimable or worthy of praise."
+Another source notes that it may have been derived from "the personal name; also a parish in Cornwall.
+Places called St. Antoine and Antoigni occur in Normandy. "

 Early Origins of the Antun family